Convex bodies associated to actions of reductive groups: Self-intersection index of invariant subspaces

-Applying the above results we get formulae for the self-intersection number of an invariant subspace.
+Using the above results we can get formulae for the self-intersection number of an invariant subspace.
 Let $(L, \varphi) \in {\bf K}_G(X)$ be an invariant subspace of rational functions on $X$.
-Let $A = A_L$ be the algebra $A_L$ associated to $L$.
-Recall that since $A_L$ is finitely generated, $\Delta$ is a polytope (i.e. the moment polytope).
+Let $A_L = \bigoplus_k L^k$ be the algebra associated to $L$.
+Also, as in Example \ref{ex-ring-sections-G-alg}(2), let $A = \ol{A_L}$ denote the integral closure of this algebra regarded as a subalgebra of $F[t]$.
+As above, let $\Delta$, $\widehat{\Delta}$ and $\widetilde{\Delta}$ denote respectively the moment body, multiplicity body and string body of the algebra $A$.
+Note that since $A_L$ is finitely generated, $A$ is also finitely generated and hence $\Delta$ is a polytope.